Egbo’s 17 points lead No. 2 Baylor women over Texas 64-44

+”This team is grinding,” Baylor coach Kim Mulkey said. ”It doesn’t look good all the time, (but) we’ve got enough experienced players to figure it out.
+We can shoot the 3 ball, we’ve got size inside.”

+Even when some wins aren’t as pretty as others, another 20-point road victory – the 21st win over Texas in the last 22 meetings – shows just how far Baylor is towering over the rest of the Big 12.

-Baylor (19-1, 8-0) has won 21 of the last 22 against Texas and stretched its Big 12 regular-season winning streak to 49 games.
-The Lady Bears haven’t lost in the conference in the regular season since Texas beat them in 2017.
+The Lady Bears (19-1, 8-0) stretched their Big 12 regular-season winning streak to 49 games.
+They haven’t lost a regular-season conference game since Texas beat them in 2017.
+Baylor hasn’t lost on the road in the Big 12 since 2015.

-The defeat snapped a five-game win streak for Texas.
-The Longhorns beat then-No. 1 Stanford back on Dec.
-22 and gave Baylor trouble early.
+Texas appeared to be catching Baylor at the right time.
+The Longhorns (14-7, 6-3) came in riding five straight wins that shot them up to second in the league standings.
+And they had knocked off then-No. 1 Stanford back on Dec.
+22.

+Texas looked ready to give a similar effort against Baylor early.
 The Lady Bears, the best-shooting team in the country coming in, started just 1 of 9 from the field.

 Those problems were solved by halftime.
 Two short runs in the second quarter had Baylor leading 29-24, and the third-quarter burst put the game away.